 Model predictive control (MPC) is an optimization-based control strategy that has become hugely popular due to its ability to handle systems with multivariable dynamics, nonlinearities, and constraints.
 Furthermore, due to its versatility in terms of its ability to provide robustness guarantees (by design) as well as consideration of economically oriented control objectives, MPC is increasingly being applied in emerging chemical process systems, energy systems, and biomedical systems, to name a few.
 Yet, many MPC applications face important challenges related to the difficulty of modeling complex systems and the need for MPC strategies to provide provably safe and robust performance with low online computational and memory requirements.

-The last years have witnessed an enormous interest in the use of machine learning techniques in different fields, including control systems, which is partly driven by the demonstrated success of machine learning methods in the field of computer science, but also by the increasing availability of data as well as new computation, sensing and communication capabilities.
 This pre-conference workshop will focus on how recent advances in machine learning can be leveraged to develop and implement improved MPC schemes.
 The workshop will focus on the following topics: